Employment Opportunities

 Position Overview:

-The Regional Education Navigator is responsible for the coordination and implementation of a variety of Training Fund (TF) and Health Care Apprenticeship Consortium (HCAC), Apprenticeship and additional healthcare education/workforce development programs and services to members in the Greater Seattle Region along with other regions as assigned.
-Work is performed under the general supervision of the Education Services Lead to provide education navigation services to eligible healthcare workers, adhere to Training Fund benefit administration processes, and facilitate outreach and projects in relation to the assigned region.
+The Regional Education Navigator is responsible for the coordination and implementation of a variety of Training Fund (TF) and Health Care Apprenticeship Consortium (HCAC), Apprenticeship and additional healthcare education/workforce development programs and services to members in the Greater Seattle Region along with other regions as assigned and/or with specifically assigned groups.
+Work is performed under the general supervision of the Navigation Services Lead to provide education navigation services to eligible healthcare workers, adhere to Training Fund benefit administration processes, and facilitate outreach and projects in relation to the assigned region.
 The Regional Education Navigator with collaboration of the internal team works to build lasting partnerships with our members, the union, employers and community partners.
 Candidates will be evaluated on the full range of their lived and learned experience, professional background, volunteer experience, and direct and transferable skills.

 Essential Job Functions: